Soluto-Private/code-push-server/README.md

 # Visual Studio App Center CodePush Standalone Version
+## Fork to support Asurion Hub mobile application

-[CodePush](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) is an App Center feature that enables React Native developers to deploy mobile app updates directly to their users’ devices.
+[CodePush](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) was a Microsoft App Center feature that enables React Native developers to deploy mobile app updates directly to their users’ devices.
 It consists of two parts: CodePush Server where developers can publish app updates to (e.g. JS, HTML, CSS or image changes), and [CodePush React Native Client SDK](https://github.com/Microsoft/react-native-code-push) that enables querying for updates from within an app.

-We announced that Visual Studio App Center will be retired on March 31, 2025.
+Microsoft announced that Visual Studio App Center will be retired on March 31, 2025.
 You can learn more about the support timeline and alternatives on https://aka.ms/appcenter/retire.
-In order to let developers keep using CodePush functionality after App Center is fully retired, we created a standalone version of CodePush Server that can be deployed and used independently from App Center itself.
-Code of this standalone version can be found in this repository.
+In order to let developers keep using CodePush functionality after App Center is fully retired, Microsoft created a standalone version of CodePush Server that can be deployed and used independently from App Center itself.
+Code of this standalone version could be found in the [original repository](https://github.com/microsoft/code-push-server).
 It is fully compatible with [CodePush React Native Client SDK](https://github.com/Microsoft/react-native-code-push).
+This fork was created due to the fact the original `code-push-server` is unlikely to see ongoing support and maintenance from Microsoft.

+The Asurion Hub team (HUB-MOBILE) is responsible for maintaining this fork.

 ## Getting Started